SoftHu/tos_avg/En/Fox.md

 ]
 Start -->1740298038719708[<b>Speaker 👉 Kon:</b>

 See ya...
-Take me out to hang out once in a while!]
+And it wouldn't kill you to take me out once in a while!]
 Start -->1740298038721774[<b>Speaker 👉 Kon:</b>

 All right, we'll talk later.]